HomeBlogSummer Learning Activities for Grades 3–8: 10 Ideas That Don't Feel Like SchoolSummer Reading List for Grades 3–8: Best Books by Grade Level

 Grade 3 Picks: Friendship, Bravery, and Big Feelings

-For early readers, literature that echoes friendship, bravery, and imaginative narrative works best.
-Charlotte's Web by E.B.
-White tells the classic story of a little girl's pet pig and a wise spider whose resourceful plan builds a narrative of friendship and loyalty, one of the most-read elementary school novels for good reason.
-Paired with it, Go Free or Die: A Story about Harriet Tubman by Jeri Ferris paints a vivid picture of Tubman's escape from slavery and her brave efforts on the Underground Railroad, making history feel immediate and personal for grade 3 readers.
+Charlotte's Web tells the classic story of a little girl's pet pig and a wise spider whose resourceful plan builds a narrative of friendship and loyalty, one of the most-read elementary school novels for good reason.
+At 184 pages with an approximate Lexile range of 680–700L, it sits right in the sweet spot for third graders reading independently.

 Grade 4 Picks: Humor and Real-World Problem Solving